GraduateECEatUT/GraduateECEatUT.github.io/index.md

 [**Resources**](resources) &nbsp;&nbsp; [**Board**](board) &nbsp;&nbsp; [**Corporate**](corporate)

 The purpose of the Graduate ECE (GREECE) is to interact with ECE graduate students across labs and tracks and foster a sense of community within the UT Graduate ECE department.
-We host social events, industry events, and provide a voice to the administration on graduate student needs.
+We host social events, industry events, and provide a voice to the administration on behalf of graduate students' needs.

-We have tons of fun events planned for the Fall 2018/Spring 2019 school year so stay in touch!
+We have tons of fun events planned for Fall 2018/Spring 2019 school year, so stay in touch!
 We'll have a calendar up soon.

 ### Stay Connected